delta3d/delta3d/trunk/delta3d/readme.txt

    To build the Delta3D libraries from the root delta3d directory type:
     scons

+   By default, this will build everything possible, including all Delta3D libraries, examples, utilities, and Python bindings.
+If SCons cannot find Boost.Python (or buildPythonBindings=0 is passed to scons) the bindings will be skipped.
+Likewise, if RTI cannot be found, the HLA libraries, examples, and utilities will be skipped.

    To install the shared libraries in the lib folder under the prefix you specified:
     scons install